ANIALLATOR114/SimplyTransport/README.md

 [GTFS-R](https://developer.nationaltransport.ie/apis) The Irish governments Realtime data feeds.
 You cannot query this as you might expect, you must download the entire feed (rate limited to 1/min)

 SimplyTransport is designed to continually request the GTFS-R feed as often as possible.
-The static schedules can be updated as often as desired but typically a nightly update is sufficient.
+The static schedules are updated randomly by the data provider.
+SimplyTransport checks nightly to see if it needs to perform an update.
+Realtime data is updated every minute.

 ## API Documentation